-More than 89 countries import food from the county, which makes it a fantastic place to see where your food comes from.
-Start off at McKellar Farms, an orange and mandarin farm established in 1927 by the McKellar family in Ivanhoe.
+Start at Pita Gastropub or Fugazzis Bistro before heading to McKellar Farms, an orange and mandarin farm established in 1927 by the McKellar family in Ivanhoe.
 Bob McKellar offers tours by appointment only.
 You also can spend the night on the farm in Hummingbird Cottage, a farm-style home (mckellarfamilyfarms.com).

 Next, head to Bravo Farms’ cheese factory off Hwy.
 99 in Traver to sample cheese and Californian wine, watch staff make artisanal cheese, climb the award-winning treehouse, visit the petting farm and get a scoop of gourmet ice cream.
 You can even dine at Wild Jacks restaurant.
 There are locations in Visalia and Tulare, as well.

-For olive lovers, stop at the Bari Olive Oil gift shop and tasting room in Dinuba to discover infused and organic olive oil.
+Stop at the Bari Olive Oil gift shop and tasting room in Dinuba to discover infused and organic olive oil.
 Owners Ryan and Kyle Sawatzky are the fifth generation to farm the property founded in 1936.
 And don't miss Stafford Chocolates in Porterville.

 But there's also a fascinating agricultural history to discover in the area.
 In Earlimart, Calif., you'll find Colonel Allensworth State Historic Park where Allensworth, a former slave, and a handful of families established a town in 1908 governed by African Americans.
 While its prominence faded after Allensworth's death in 1914, tour his house, a historic schoolhouse, Baptist church and library.